AlexEquinox/HomeWork_DevOps2021Course/cursova/README.md

 - ### freeDNS service was used to obtain a DNS-name ( http://alex7equinox.chickenkiller.com = 3.135.208.69 IP)

 ## The goal
 - The main goal of the project was to make an automation (aka DevOps) of a whole deployment proccess.
-And it was achived: everything is launching by only hitting one key  after ``` teraform apply ``` command.
+And it was achived: everything is launching by only hitting one key  after ``` terraform apply ``` command.

 ## The resources I have used to mix and assemble my project
 - Simple multi container app example: